Scalable and Efficient Neural Speech Coding: A Hybrid Design: Introduction

 \IEEEPARstart{S}{peech} coding can be implemented as an encoder-decoder system, whose goal is to compress input speech signals into the compact bitstream (encoder) and then to reconstruct the original speech from the code with the least possible quality degradation.
 Speech coding facilitates telecommunication and saves data storage among many other applications.
 There is a typical trade-off a speech codec must handle: the more the system reduces the amount of bits per second (bitrate), the worse the perceptual similarity between the original and recovered signals is likely to be perceived.
 In addition, the speech coding systems are often required to maintain an affordable computational complexity when the hardware resource is at a premium.

 For decades, speech coding has been intensively studied yielding various standardized codecs that can be categorized into two types: the vocoders and waveform codecs.
-A vocoder, also referred to as parametric speech coding, distills a set of physiologically salient features, such as the spectral envelope (equivalent to vocal tract responses including the the contribution from mouth shape, tongue position and nasal cavity), fundamental frequencies, and gain (voicing level), from which the decoder \textit{synthesizes} the speech.
-Typically, a vocoder is computationally efficient, but it usually operates in the narrow-band mode due to its limited performance \cite{schroeder1966vocoders}\cite{mccree1995mixed}.
-A waveform codec aims to perfectly reconstruct the speech signal, which features up-to-transparent quality with a higher bitrate range.
-The latter can be generalized to non-speech audio signal compression as it is not restricted to those speech production priors, although waveform coding and parametric coding can be coupled for a hybrid design \cite{stachurski2000combining}\cite{schroeder1985code}\cite{stachurski20004}.
+A vocoder, also referred to as parametric speech coding, distills a set of physiologically salient features, such as the spectral envelope (equivalent to vocal tract responses including the contribution from mouth shape, tongue position and nasal cavity), fundamental frequencies, and gain (voicing level), from which the decoder \textit{synthesizes} the speech.
+Typically, a vocoder operates at $3$ kbps or below with high computational efficiency, but the synthesized speech quality is usually limited and does not scale up to higher bitrates \cite{valin2019real}\cite{schroeder1966vocoders}\cite{mccree1995mixed}.
+On the other hand, a waveform codec aims to accurately reconstruct the input speech signal, which features up-to-transparent quality in a high bitrate range \cite{dietz2015overview}. \zhenksep{AMR-WB \cite{amrwb}, for instance, can be seen as a hybrid waveform codec, because it employs speech modeling as in many other waveform codecs \cite{stachurski2000combining}\cite{schroeder1985code}\cite{stachurski20004}.
+EVS \cite{bruhn2015standardization}, a recently standardized 3GPP voice and audio codec, has noticeably optimized frame error robustness, yielding a much-enhanced frame error concealment performance against than AMR-WB \cite{ramo2015subjective}.
+Similar to EVS, Opus, a waveform codec at its core, can also be applied to both speech and audio signals where it uses the LPC-based SILK algorithm for the speech-oriented model \cite{skoglund2019improving} and scales up to 510 kbps for transparent audio streaming and archiving.}